MicrosoftEdge/WebView2Feedback/specs/ContextMenuRequested.md

         /// See `ICoreWebView2ContextMenuItemCollection` for more details.
         [propget] HRESULT MenuItems([out, retval] ICoreWebView2ContextMenuItemCollection** value);

-        /// Gets the information associated with the requested context menu.
+        /// Gets the target information associated with the requested context menu.
-        /// See `ICoreWebView2ContextMenuInfo` for more details.
+        /// See `ICoreWebView2ContextMenuTarget` for more details.
+        [propget] HRESULT ContextMenuTarget([out, retval] ICoreWebView2ContextMenuTarget** value);

+        /// Gets the coordinates where the context menu request occured in relation to the upper
+        /// left corner of the webview bounds.
-        [propget] HRESULT ContextMenuInfo([out, retval] ICoreWebView2ContextMenuInfo** value);
+        [propget] HRESULT Location([out, retval] POINT* value);

         /// Sets the selected command for the WebView to execute.
 The value is
         /// obtained via the `ContextMenuItem` CommandId property